AntonioMarceddu/Facial_Expressions_Databases_Classifier/README.md

 * finally, above the buttons, there is the progress bar, that indicates the progression of the current operation.

 It should be noted that:
-* user must choose a size for the photos to be classified: it must be between 48x48 and 1024x1024 pixels.
-For the FER2013 database, since the starting images have a 48x48 pixels resolutions, this possibility, alongside to the face cropping feature, is not available;
+* user must choose a size for the photos to be classified: it must be between 32x32 and 1024x1024 pixels;
 * JAFFE and FER2013 databases only contain grayscale images;
 * RaFD database also contains photos taken in profile: the program excels in the recognition of frontal photos and allows recognition to be made even for this type of photo, although it is likely that it will not be able to classify all the photos of this type.